OUR STORY

 Bonnie Kinsey

-Bonnie is the Early Childhood Family Partner in Dorchester County.
-As the mother to a tween with Autism, ADHD and behavioral health needs who was not diagnosed early, she has discovered that information is power, but can also be hard to come by.
-She is passionate about reducing barriers to information that will help parents and caregivers feel empowered in accessing necessary resources.
-Prior to joining PPMD, she spent several years supporting families of children with disabilities (birth-21) in her role as the Dorchester County Public Schools Family Support Services Parent Partner and working with children with disabilities through the public school system and local YMCA summer camp.
-She was recently the co-chair of Dorchester County’s Special Education Citizens Advisory Committee, as well as a member of the local Judy Center Steering Committee and Early Childhood Education Committee.
-Bonnie holds an associate degree in Humanities and Social Science from Community College of Baltimore County.
+Bonnie, a PPMD Family Partner and mother of a young teen with autism spectrum disorder and ADHD, supports families by reducing barriers to information that will help parents and caregivers feel empowered in accessing necessary resources.
+Prior to joining PPMD, she spent several years supporting families of children with disabilities (birth-21) as a parent partner with Dorchester County Public Schools’ Partners for Success program.
+Bonnie holds an associate degree in Humanities and Social Science from the Community College of Baltimore County.
 She is currently pursuing a Bachelor of Science degree in Social Science with a minor in Diversity Awareness.
-She and her family live in Cambridge.
+She and her family live in Dorchester County.

 Marlo Denise Lemon